lambdaclass/zksync-eigenda-tools/README.md

-> [!Disclaimer]
-> The following documentation is still WIP, intended to be used for the M1 implementation.
+> ⚠️ Disclaimer: The following documentation is still WIP, intended to be used for the M1 implementation.
 > To setup a chain with M0, refer to [m0.md](m0.md)

 # ZKsync EigenDA tools